Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Methods

 \subsection{Magneto-optical Kerr effect measurements}

 MOKE measurements were performed on a Durham Magneto-Optics NanoMOKE system.
 The laser spot is approximately 20 $\mu$m diameter.
-The longitudinal Kerr signal was normalised and the linear background subtracted from the saturated magnetisation.
+The longitudinal Kerr signal was normalised and a linear background contribution arising from the paramagnetic response of the Si substrate and aluminium spacer and capping layers was subtracted from the MOKE signal.
+The background was determined by taking the signal gradient in the saturated region of the magnetisation loop.
 The applied field is a quasistatic sinusoidal field cycling at 11 Hz and the measured Kerr signal is averaged over 300 field loops to improve signal to noise.